Josh Alexander: X Division Champion (2021–2022)

-Longest-reigning Impact World Champion (2022–present)
+Longest-reigning Impact World Champion (2022–2023)

 At Sacrifice on March 5, Alexander made his return, attacking Impact World Champion Moose after his match against Heath.
 Alexander revealed that he signed a new multi-year contract with Impact Wrestling, while also challenging Moose for the Impact World Championship in the main event of Rebellion.
 At Rebellion, Alexander defeated Moose in the main event to capture the Impact World Championship for a second time.
 At Under Siege on May 7, Alexander made his first successful title defense against NJPW talent Tomohiro Ishii.
 At Slammiversary on June 19, he had another successful title defense against Eric Young.
-He would successfully defend his world title against Joe Doering at Against All Odds, ending Doering's undefeated streak in Impact Wrestling.
+He successfully defended his world title against Joe Doering at Against All Odds, ending Doering's undefeated streak in Impact Wrestling.

 On July 31, at Ric Flair's Last Match event, Alexander defended the title against Major League Wrestling (MLW) talent Jacob Fatu, but it ended in a no contest due to interference from Brian Myers, Matt Cardona and Mark Sterling.
 On August 12, at Emergence, Alexander successfully defended the world title against Alex Shelley.
 On September 23, at Victory Road, he teamed with Heath and Rich Swann to face Honor No More (Eddie Edwards, Matt Taven, and Mike Bennett) in a six-man tag team match, suffering his first pinfall loss in nearly a year.
 At Bound for Glory, Alexander made another successful title defense against Edwards, before being confronted by Call Your Shot Gauntlet winner Bully Ray.
 On November 18, at Over Drive, Alexander retained his title against Frankie Kazarian.
 On the December 8 episode of Impact!, Alexander fought Mike Bailey for nearly an hour to successfully defend his title, garnering positive reviews from critics.